SEARCH THIS SITE

 People . . .

 Richard C. Leonard earned the Ph.D. in Biblical Studies from Boston University, where his dissertation was on the canon of the Old Testament.
 He served on the faculty of Texas Wesleyan University, Fort Worth, and Christian Life College, Mount Prospect, Illinois, and was Academic Dean and Registrar of The Institute for Worship Studies Florida Campus from 1998-2001.
 He has taught as visiting professor at seminaries in Canada and Croatia.
-Dr. Leonard also served as pastor of churches in New England and Illinois, including as interim minister (2004-2005) of Union Congregational Church, North Aurora, Illinois.
-He is currently interim pastor of First Christian Church, Hamilton, Illinois.
+Dr. Leonard also served as pastor of churches in New England and Illinois, including as interim minister (2004-2005) of Union Congregational Church (now Living Hope Church), North Aurora, Illinois (2005-2005) and First Christian Church, Hamilton, Illinois (2015-2017).